prophile/srobo-roles/radio.md

 ------------

 Except in emergencies, it is improper operating procedure to interrupt another conversation taking place over the radios.
-Do not do that.
+If you have something to add to the conversation at hand, do so by all means, but do not attempt to cut across somebody to start a new conversation.

 Codewords
 ---------